GammaCascade/GCascade/README.md

 # V4

-As of August 6, 2024 a new version of GCascade is available, GCascadeV4.
+As of August 6, 2024 a new version of $\gamma$-Cascade is available, GCascadeV4.
 V4 implements an assortment of the most widely used EBL models, significantly improves computational precision, and provides new core functionality.
 Additionally, there is a new method to estimate the uncertainty due to the EBL model.
 New Libraries have also been created and uploaded to zenodo under the DOI:[10.5281/zenodo.13154970](https://doi.org/10.5281/zenodo.13154970).

 # V3